ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 #. :c:func:`hs_compile_ext_multi`: compiles an array of expressions as above,
    but allows :ref:`extparam` to be specified for each expression.

-Compilation allows the Hyperscan library to analyze the given pattern(s) and pre-determine how to scan for these patterns in an optimized fashion that would be far too expensive to compute at run-time.
+Compilation allows the Vectorscan library to analyze the given pattern(s) and pre-determine how to scan for these patterns in an optimized fashion that would be far too expensive to compute at run-time.